gmoraesalvarez/sinalizador/README.md

 # sinalizador
 Just blink some RGBs so you don't get run over on the road

-Micropython on a D1 mini.
+Circuitpython on a Lolin S2.